How Does Clinical Research Billing Work?

 The exception is in cases where there's a legal contractual agreement for both parties to be responsible for the payment.
 This is possible in a situation like the third scenario above, where there is a mix of procedures for standard treatment and procedures for research purposes.
 The sponsors can clear the bill for the procedures that are solely for research purposes while the subject and their insurer is billed for the procedures that are standard treatment.
 Communication between concerned parties is key in clinical research billing.

 Another common compliance risk is to charge a subject for a procedure that was promised as free in the research informed consent form.
 Every promise made to the subject in the form must be kept.
+Enhance your skills in this area with our Medical Monitor Certification.

 To learn more, you can take a course in clinical research billing compliance.
 This will help develop your knowledge and skill in maintaining compliance and other practices involved with clinical research billing.